Janetttien/Excel-Report-Splitter-Grouper-Automation/README.md

 Excel-Report-Splitter-Grouper-Automation:

-This repository contains two Python automation tools for generating Excel reports by splitting or merging sheets based on either department or function.
+This repository contains two Python automation tools for generating Excel reports by splitting or grouping sheets based on either department or function.

 Tools Included: